alguoo314/JASPER/README.md

 ```
 JASPER will be available as $PWD/bin/jasper.sh.
 Upon successful install, you can type $PWD/bin/jasper.sh -h to get usage information.

 JASPER uses python binding of Jellyfish.
-To configure Jellyfish Python binding, download and install Jellyfish, and then configure and compile with:
+To configure Jellyfish Python binding, download and install the latest release of Jellyfish from https://github.com/gmarcais/Jellyfish, and then configure and compile with:

 ```shell
 ./configure --enable-python-binding
 make -j 4
 sudo make install
 ```
-By default, Jellyfish is installed in /usr/local and the bindings are installed in the proper system location.
-If you do not have root acess, you can pass the --prefix switch is passed, to have the bindings install in the given directory.
+By default, Jellyfish installs in /usr/local and the bindings are installed in the proper system location.
+If you do not have root access, you can pass the --prefix switch to have the bindings install in the given directory.
 For example:

 ```shell
 ./configure --prefix=$HOME --enable-python-binding